ankittkp/workat.tech/README.md

 # workat.tech
-Solving all problems of workat.tech using Go.
+Solving all problems of workat.tech: https://workat.tech/practice using Go.